-This was one of our original hotel treks and has been a consistently popular tour over the past twenty years for those who love rural France and wish to visit some of its more unusual, less visited landscapes.
+This was one of our original hotel treks and has been a consistently popular tour over the past thirty years for those who love rural France and wish to visit some of its more unusual, less visited landscapes.
 The route covers a large swathe of the uplands of the Massif Central taking a path that the early Pilgrims walked on their way to Santiago de Compostela in Spain - one of the great journeys of history.
 Obviously this is just a 200km section of that 1700 km route.
 It goes up and down valley through some of the marvelous remote bucolic countryside of the Massif Central, including the plateau of the Aubrac, with its amazing drystone walls that resemble parts of the Yorkshire Dales, then there is the valley of the Lot and the green hills of the Aveyron.
 In spring the fields are festooned with a tapestry of flowers including Alpine varieties.
 This is a walk in deepest France, for those who really want a bit of peace and quiet away from it all, a flavour of the past with a dose of religious history and the echoes of The Hundred Year War.
 The accommodation in some cases is fairly simple - one and two star hotels, reflecting the nature of the country we are traveling through, but if two words aptly describe this route it would be rustic and charming.
 There is also the sense of achievement that comes with completing a Grande Randonnee, in this case the GR65.

 A moderate to strenuous graded trek (grade 4) that anyone with a reasonable degree of walking experience and current reasonable state of fitness should cope with.
 The relatively high grade reflects the length of some of the day stages.
 The terrain in general is not difficult; consisting largely of farm, forest tracks and minor roads.
 Some can be muddy after wet periods.
 Day stages: Approximately 14 to 27 km per day with average altitude gains of 600m.
 (On a couple of days there is over 1000m of gain.
 This is about 5 to 8 hours of walking.